MicrosoftDocs/dynamics365smb-docs-pr.is-is/business-central/year-allocate-costs-income.md

 Nota má úthlutunareiginleika með ítrekunarfærslubókum og eignabókum.
 <!--You can also distribute the cost or revenue of a line to an intercompany partner when you post a sales or purchase document.
 When you post the document, a line will be posted in your general journal, and a corresponding line will be created in the intercompany outbox.-->

 Eftirfarandi ferli lýsa því hvernig skal búa sig undir það að úthluta kostnaði í ítrekunarfærslubók með því að skilgreina úthlutunarlykla. Þegar úthlutunarlyklar eru skilgreindir, er færslubókin kláruð og bókuð eins og hver önnur ítrekunarfærslubók.
-Frekari upplýsingar, sjá [Vinna með almennar færslubækur](ui-work-general-journals.md).
+Frekari upplýsingar eru í [vinna með almenn færslubók](ui-work-general-journals.md).

 ## <a name="to-set-up-allocation-keys"></a>setja upp úthlutunarlykla